 In June 2022, Con Edison entered into and borrowed \$400 million under a 364-Day Senior Unsecured Term Loan Credit Agreement (the June 2022 Term Loan Credit Agreement) under which a bank is committed, until November 30, 2022, to provide to Con Edison one or more tranches of incremental term loans in an aggregate amount not to exceed \$200 million, in addition to the \$400 million borrowed on June 30, 2022.
 The bank's commitments under the agreement are subject to certain conditions, including that there be no event of default.
 The commitments are not subject to maintenance of credit rating levels or the absence of a material adverse change.
 Upon a change of control of, or upon an event of default by Con Edison, the bank may terminate its commitments and declare the loans, accrued interest and any other amounts due by Con Edison immediately due and payable.
-Events of default include Con Edison exceeding at any time a ratio of consolidated debt to consolidated total capital of 0.65 to 1; Con Edison or its subsidiaries having liens on its or their assets in an aggregate amount exceeding 5 percent of Con Edison's consolidated total capital, subject to certain exceptions; Con Edison or its material subsidiaries failing to make one or more payments in respect of material financial obligations (in excess of an aggregate \$150 million of debt or derivative obligations other than non-recourse debt); the occurrence of an event or condition which results in the acceleration of the maturity of any material debt (in excess of an aggregate \$150 million of debt other than non-recourse debt) or enables the holders of such debt to accelerate the maturity thereof; and other customary events of default.
+Events of default include Con Edison exceeding at any time a ratio of consolidated debt to consolidated total capital of 0.65 to 1; Con Edison's consolidated total capital, subject to certain exceptions; Con Edison or its material subsidiaries failing to make one or more payments in respect of material financial obligations (in excess of an aggregate \$150 million of debt or derivative obligations other than non-recourse debt); the occurrence of an event or condition which results in the acceleration of the maturity of any material debt (in excess of an aggregate \$150 million of debt other than nonrecourse debt) or enables the holders of such debt to accelerate the maturity thereof; and other customary events of default.
 Subject to certain exceptions, the commitments and any term loans issued under the June 2022 Term Loan Credit Agreement are subject to mandatory termination and prepayment with the net cash proceeds of certain equity issuances or asset sales by Con Edison.

 In August 2022, the Clean Energy Businesses entered into and borrowed \$150 million under a 364-Day Senior Unsecured Term Loan Credit Agreement, which is guaranteed by Con Edison and includes customary terms and conditions.
 Upon a change of control of the Clean Energy Businesses, the bank may declare the loan, accrued interest and any other amounts due by the Clean Energy Businesses immediately due and payable if the bank does not consent to a guarantee from the successor company, which consent may not be unreasonably withheld.
-Upon an event of default of the Clean Energy Businesses, the bank may declare the loan, accrued interest and any other amounts due by the Clean Energy Businesses immediately due by the Clean Energy Businesses immediately.
+Upon an event of default of the Clean Energy Businesses, the bank may declare the loan, accrued interest and any other amounts due by the Clean Energy Businesses.
+The bank may declare the loan, accrued interest and any other amounts due by the Clean Energy Businesses immediately due and payable.
 See Note H.